 Group 9

 Xander Schauffele vs. Lee Westwood.
-Although the Englishman is a match play veteran and has rediscovered his ball-putting, he could have difficulty in opposition to Schauffele, who will be capable of overpowering Austin Country Club.
+Although the Englishman is a match-play veteran and has rediscovered his ball-putting, he could have difficulty in opposition to Schauffele, who will be capable of overpowering Austin Country Club.

 Rafa Cabrera Bello vs. Tyrrell Hatton.
 The Spaniard has a chip on his shoulder after no longer being named a pick for the last 12 months’ European Ryder Cup crew, and this week is an ideal chance to expose his in-shape play prowess.
-His Friday match towards Schauffele could be a need to watch.
+His Friday match against Schauffele could be a need to watch.

 Group 10

 Paul Casey vs. Abraham Ancer.
-After defending his name remaining week at the Valspar Championship, Casey, a two-time runner-up at the WGC-Match Play, is in a set that should offer him a clean route to the weekend.
+After defending his name the remaining week at the Valspar Championship, Casey, a two-time runner-up at the WGC-Match Play, is in a set that should offer him a clean route to the weekend.

 Cameron Smith vs. Charles Howell III.
-Howell’s consistency is hard to conquer in in-shape play, and he’s advanced to the Sweet 16 in the closing years.
+Howell’s’ consistency is hard to conquer in in-shape play, and he’s advanced to the Sweet 16 in the closing years.
 His Day 2 suit against Casey will likely determine this institution.

 Group 11